 Chad is co-author of Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools (Jossey-Bass, 2018).
 In 2017, the National School Boards Association named him one of the “20 to Watch” educational leaders in the country.
 He was invited to several education-focused White House events during the Obama administration and has been called to testify before the Virginia General Assembly.
 He has appeared before such organizations as the American Association of School Superintendents, U.S. Patent and Trademark Office, the National School Boards Association, and at World Maker Faire.
 He has been an internal workshop presenter at U.S.DOE and National Science Foundation.
 He was the keynote speaker at James Madison University’s annual Teaching and Learning with Technology Conference and the National Consortium for Entrepreneurship Education annual conference in 2016.

 An adjunct professor of entrepreneurship and founder, Chad is active in the entrepreneurial community and has organized several Startup Weekend events.
 He also serves as the head coach of the Murray High and Community Middle School’s squash team.
-Chad holds an M.Ed. from the University of Virginia and an M.B.A. from Virginia Tech.
-He is an alumnus of the University of Virginia’s Darden School of Business Executive Educators Leadership Institute.
+Chad holds an M.Ed. from the University of Virginia, an M.B.A. from Virginia Tech, and a B.S. from Old Dominion University.
+He is also an alumnus of the University of Virginia’s Darden School of Business Executive Educators Leadership Institute.